British family doctors criticize change of plan on vaccine boosters

 “The BMA believes these are patients that have already been promised ... that they will receive a second dose of Pfizer vaccination next week; they have given their consent to receive it and, quite rightly, are expecting to have it,” the BMA said.

-More than 616,000 people had been given the Pfizer vaccine by Dec.
-20, and the first follow-up injections were given this week, at an interval of 21 days.
+More than 944,000 people had been given the Pfizer vaccine by Dec.
+27, the health ministry said on Thursday.

 The BMA said it would support any doctors who decided to honour existing booster appointments, and urged the government to provide a “scientifically validated justification” for its new approach.